 If the desired service profile is not available, you can build one from the generic TargetConfigs class.

-BigQuery profile example
+BigQuery CLI profile block example

 To create dbt Core target config and profile blocks for BigQuery: